mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-04-07-journey-of-a-junior-lawyer/index.md

 ---
-blog: shalveena.com
+title: "Journey of a Junior Lawyer"
+date: "2013-04-07"
 categories:
-- journal
+  - "journal"
-date: "2013-04-07"
-title: Journey of a Junior Lawyer
 ---

 As I recall my first days and tentative steps into the legal world, I realise that the legal world is very different to the image one may have from university.